alv128/alv128/README.md

 - 👋 Hi, I’m @alv128
-- I am a Data Scientist working on computer vision and nlp
+- I am a data scientist working on computer vision and nlp
-- 👀 I’m interested in Software Engineering and Machine Learning
+- 👀 I’m interested in machine learning and software engineering

 <!---